-You'll find popular moth orchids (Phalaenopsis) as well as Cymbidium and showy Odontoglossum in our garden centre in Telford.
+You'll find popular moth orchids (Phalaenopsis) as well as Cymbidium and showy Odontoglossum.
 All have beautiful, long-lasting flowers in colours from white to butterscotch to magenta.

 That first flush of flowers isn't the end of the story: given good conditions a second flowering should follow hot on the heels of the first.